 This manual should provide you with enough information to be very productive with your Loadbalancer.org appliance.
-However, if there are aspects of the appliance that have not been covered, or you have any questions, then please contact support@loadbalancer.org.
+However, if there are aspects of the appliance that have not been covered, or you have any questions, then please contact our support team at : support@loadbalancer.org.